 When our pupils attend off-site activities, including day and residential visits and work related activities, we will check that effective child protection arrangements are in place.
-We have a separate policy for off-site visits.

 Photography and images

 The vast majority of people who take or view photographs or videos of children do so for entirely innocent and legitimate reasons.
 Sadly, some people abuse children through taking or distributing images, so we must ensure that we have some safeguards in place.